-ATEX is the common name given to the EU directive 94/9/EC, Equipment and Protective Systems intended for use in Potentially Explosive Atmospheres.
+ATEX is the common name given to the EU Product Directive 2014/34/EU, Equipment and Protective Systems intended for use in Potentially Explosive Atmospheres.

 The word ATEX is derived from the French "ATmospheres EXplosibles".

 The aim of Directive is to enable the free trading of ATEX products within the European Economic Area by removing the need for separate documentation and testing for each individual European market.
-Manufacturers may use a single CE mark on their products to show compliance with this (and any other relevant) Directive.
+Manufacturers may use a single CE conformity mark on their products to show compliance with this (and any other relevant) Directive.
 Certification ensures that the equipment or protective system is fit for its intended purpose and that adequate information is supplied with it to ensure that it can be used safely.
 See our page on CE marking for further discussion on the use of CE marks.

 - equipment and protective systems for use within potentially explosive atmospheres;